tinacms/tina.io/content/blog/gatsby-tina-101.md

 ## Getting Started with Tina

 Tina is a non-intrusive library you can use to add editing capabilities to your site.
-All your page generation logic can remain _exactly_ the same.
-This makes it easier to 'drop in' dynamic content editing.
+All your page generation logic can remain _exactly_ the same, making it easier to 'drop-in' dynamic content editing.

 There are a collection of plugins you will need to install and register with Gatsby to add Tina into your site.
 Let's do that now.